Enrolled Agents – Here Are The Most Greatest Tax Experts!

-Enrolled agents, like attorneys and certified public accountants (CPAs), are unrestricted as to which taxpayers they can represent, what types of tax matters they can handle, and which IRS offices they can represent clients before.
-Learn more about enrolled agents in Treasury Department Circular 230.
+EAs, like attorneys and certified public accountants (CPAs), are unrestricted as to which taxpayers they can represent, what types of tax matters they can handle, and which IRS offices they can represent clients before.
+Learn more about EA’s in Treasury Department Circular 230.

-The big advantage that you get by using an EA to do your tax return is that the same team that handles the preparation of the return can represent you if you are audited.
+The big advantage you get by using an EA to do your tax return is that the team that handles the preparation of the return can represent you if you have an audit.
 This can be a big advantage if your return is at all complicated.
 And a big advantage for you if you choose Tax Samaritan as we are not only EAs but also members of the National Association of Enrolled Agents and are founder, is an NTPI fellow.

-IRS enrolled agents advise, represent, and prepare tax returns for individuals, partnerships, corporations, estates, trusts, and any entities with tax-reporting requirements.
-Enrolled agents’ expertise in the continually changing field of taxation enables them to effectively represent taxpayers at all administrative levels within the IRS.
+IRS enrolled agents advise, represent, and prepare tax returns for individuals, partnerships, corporations, estates, trusts, as well as any entities with tax reporting requirements.
+Enrolled agents’ expertise in the continually changing field of taxation enables them to represent taxpayers at all administrative levels within the IRS.

-The IRS Restructuring and Reform Act of 1998 allow federally authorized practitioners a limited client privilege.
+The IRS Restructuring and Reform Act of 1998 allows federally authorized practitioners a limited client privilege.
 Practitioners must adhere to the Department of Treasury’s Circular 230 regulations.
-This privilege allows confidentiality between the taxpayer and the enrolled agent under certain conditions.
-The privilege applies to situations in which the taxpayer is being represented in cases involving audits and collection matters.
-It is not applicable to the preparation and filing of a tax return.
-This privilege does not apply to state tax matters, although a number of states have an accountant-client privilege.
+This privilege allows confidentiality between the taxpayer and the EA under certain conditions.
+The privilege applies to situations in cases that affect audits and collection matters.
+It does not apply to the preparation and filing of a tax return.
+However, this privilege does not apply to state tax matters, although a number of states have an accountant-client privilege.

 Enrolled agent vs CPA – what are the differences?

-Only enrolled agents are required to demonstrate to the IRS their competence in all areas of taxation, representation and ethics before they are given unlimited representation rights before IRS.
+Most significantly, only enrolled agents must demonstrate to the IRS their competence in all areas of taxation, representation and ethics before they are given unlimited representation rights before IRS.

-Certified Public Accountants’ (CPA), who are state licensed, specialize in accounting and may or may not choose to specialize in taxes.
-Unlike attorneys and CPAs, all enrolled agents specialize in taxation.
+Certified Public Accountants’ (CPA) specializes in accounting and may or may not choose to specialize in taxes.